SC50 bomb

 The SC 50 (Sprengbombe Cylindrisch) or cylindrical explosive bomb in English was a family of general-purpose bombs used by the Luftwaffe during World War II.

 Design

-The SC50 bomb has eight variants and multiple ways they were manufactured from one-piece drawn steel bodies to separate steel pieces welded together and their total weight was 48 kg to 55 kg.
+The SC50 bomb has eight variants and multiple ways they were manufactured, each from one-piece drawn steel bodies to separate steel pieces welded together with a total weight of 48 kg to 55 kg.
 The bomb was usually filled with a mixture of 40% amatol and 60% Trotyl, but when used as an anti-shipping bomb it was filled with Trialen, a mixture of 15% hexogen, 70% Trotyl and 15% aluminium powder.
 The SC 50 could be fitted with either an anti-ricochet adapter for anti-ship use or a Stabo Spike that kept the bomb upright and exploded the bomb before it buried itself for anti-personnel use.
 It could be vertically or horizontally suspended in a bomb bay or horizontally mounted on a wing or fuselage hardpoint.